Oriental skylark

-The Oriental skylark (Alauda gulgula), also known as the small skylark, is a species of skylark found in the Sino-Indian region and parts of central Asia.
+The Oriental skylark (Alauda gulgula) is a species of skylark found in the Sino-Indian region and parts of central Asia.
 Like other skylarks, it is found in open grassland where it feeds on seeds and insects.

 Taxonomy and systematics

 The Oriental skylark was described by the English soldier and naturalist James Franklin in 1831 and given the binomial name Alauda gulgula.
-The meaning of the specific epithet gulgula is uncertain but is perhaps a reference to the song as gula is Latin for "throat" or may be the color of the "gulgula" or a sweet which looks like doughnut made in many parts of Central India.
+The meaning of the specific epithet gulgula is uncertain but is perhaps a reference to the song as gula is Latin for "throat", or maybe the colour of a gulgula, a sweet which looks like doughnut, made in many parts of Central India.

-Other alternate names for the Oriental skylark include eastern skylark, Indian skylark and lesser skylark.
+Other alternate names for the Oriental skylark include small skylark, eastern skylark, Indian skylark and lesser skylark.